 The Dominican Republic is the most popular holiday country in the entire Caribbean.
 And, from the diverse provinces and magnificent landscape to ancient cities and endless beaches, it’s easy to see why.

-There are direct flights to Punta Cana and Puerto Plata from London, Manchester, Birmingham and Bristol with a journey time of roughly 10 hours.
+There are direct flights to Punta Cana from London, Manchester, Birmingham and Bristol with a journey time of just under nine hours.

 The Dominican Republic sits between the Atlantic and the Caribbean.
 The climate’s tropical and temperatures range from 19˚C in December to 34˚C in August.